 An electrical burning smell could also mean your furnace motor is overheated or the heat exchanger is cracked.
 The heat exchanger safely exhausts carbon monoxide that’s naturally produced during the combustion process.

-If it cracks, carbon monoxide can seep into your home.
-This invisible gas is fatal in heavy concentrations.
-So, it’s important to have an HVAC professional do annual furnace maintenance and have working carbon monoxide detectors.
+If it cracks, carbon monoxide can seep into your house.
+This colorless gas is fatal in heavy concentrations.
+So, it’s important to have an HVAC professional do routine furnace maintenance and have working carbon monoxide detectors.

 Other signs of a cracked heat exchanger include: